Table of Contents

 Glock 30 Gen 4 Build

 The Glock 30 features the classic and revolutionary polymer design and build that has become the trademark of Glock guns – it’s pretty funny to think that no one took Gaston Glock and his design seriously back in the day.
 The nylon-based, plastic-like substance provides increased durability and resiliency in the G30.
 The ergonomics and aesthetics of the G30 are unsurprisingly excellent, at least in my opinion.
-Ultimately, gun taste will come down to the opinion of the individual, but having said that, Glock builds seem to be nearly universally acclaimed for their attractiveness and quality.
-Like all Gen 4 Glock guns, the G30 comes with interchangeable back straps, which means that everyone is going to be able to find something that they like in terms of grip.
+Ultimately, preference comes down to the opinion of the individual.
+Like all Gen 4 Glock guns, the G30 comes with interchangeable backstraps, which means that everyone is going to be able to find something that they like in terms of grip.

 Glock 30 Gen 4 Shooting